- Oliver Hirschbiegel

 All we’re doing here is reveling in the acting prowess of Neeson and Nesbitt, the former whose presence is towering yet filled with remorse and the latter who conveys suspenseful nervous rage throughout.
 Nesbitt paces back and forth, chainsmoking and worrying about the position of the knife in his belt, sweat building on his brow.
 Neeson doesn’t have to do much besides looking like a statue with sad eyes and a looming presence.
-And yet, though the limited range in these characters won’t earn the actors any awards, the performances make the oversimplified story watchable.
+And yet, though the limited range of these characters won’t earn the actors any awards, the performances make the oversimplified story watchable.

 U.K. filmmakers seem to have no limit in the ways they can make “the Troubles” dramatic and involving.
 Still, a recent influx of films about the conflict, most distributed by IFC, have become increasingly wearisome (but admittedly more welcome than asteroid-hurling-toward-earth or volcano double-features).
 But just as Americans are not likely to stop making 9/11 or WWII movies, the Brits and the Irish will probably keep telling these stories.
-The problem is, there are better movies that delve into the Catholic and Protestant war in Ireland, and with more poignancy.
+The problem is, there are better movies that delve into the Catholic and Protestant war in Ireland with more poignancy.
 Just this year, Hunger made a bold statement that outshines most others in this category; so consider Five Minutes of Heaven an undemanding treat in comparison to that bold, difficult film.